How to move from Retail into an office-based sales role

 One of the key transferable skills is customer service.
 Those working in retail spend a lot of time in their day-to-day role dealing with customers face to face, not only selling products but also solving issues, building relationships, and handling queries.
 These skills are instantly transferable into an office scenario.

 During your retail experience you will have developed your own style of communicating with customers which, once your product knowledge is up to scratch, will give you the confidence to talk to potential customers with little or no further training required.

 You will also be familiar with working towards targets, you may even have been working towards bonuses or commission.
 In the world of office-based or field sales, all sales roles are target driven and your retail experience will be a benefit as you will be able to adapt easily from a retail organisation process to the sales organisation process.

 Alongside these transferable skills you will also have a strong team mentality and, depending on how far you managed to climb on retail career ladder, you may have supervisory or managerial experience which will make you a good team leader or manager, both of which are desirable skills for employers.

 Talent egg have a fantastic article on the top 5 transferable skills, well worth looking into when putting your CV/Resume together.

 You need to consider what can you add to those transferable skills to increase your chances of securing a new career in sales?
 Professional and personal development could be the answer you are looking for.

-Professional Qualifications are a great way to boost your CV and demonstrate your understanding of certain tasks associated with Sales roles, this is where the ISMM would be able to help you in your move from retail into an office based sales role.
+Professional qualifications are a great way to boost your CV and demonstrate your understanding of certain tasks associated with sales roles, this is where the ISM would be able to help you in your move from retail into an office-based sales role.

-The ISMM the world’s leading institute for sales professionals and as such are focused on helping sales people progress in their chosen career path as well as creating a new generation of sales people through training created by sales people for sales people.
+The ISM are the world’s leading institute for sales professionals and as such are focused on helping sales people progress in their chosen career path as well as creating a new generation of sales people through training created by sales people for sales people.

 ...the qualifications helped develop 'A wider understanding of the sales process, together with the ability to overcome complex issues associated with organisations.'